New towns in the United Kingdom: Third wave

-The third and last wave of new towns (1967–70) allowed for additional growth chiefly further north from the previous London new towns, with a few developments between Liverpool and Manchester, namely "Central Lancashire New Town" and Warrington.
+The third wave of new towns (1967–1970) allowed for additional growth, chiefly further north from the previous London new towns, among them "Central Lancashire New Town" and Warrington.
 Dawley New Town was redesignated as Telford New Town, with a much larger area, as overspill for Birmingham and nearby towns including Wolverhampton.
 With a target population of 250,000 and a planning brief to become the first "new city", the largest of these was Milton Keynes at the northern edge of the South East, about halfway between Birmingham and London.
 In the East Midlands, the existing town of Northampton was expanded.
-In East Anglia, the city of Peterborough was designated as a new town to accommodate overspill from London.
+The city of Peterborough was designated as a new town to accommodate overspill from London.